JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 df = reduce(vcat, CSV.read(file, DataFrame) for file in files)
 ```

-One additional trait is that `reduce` will not paralelize because it needs to keep the order of `vcat` which follows the same ordering of the `files` vector.
+One additional trait is that `reduce` will not parallelize because it needs to keep the order of `vcat` which follows the same ordering of the `files` vector.

 With this functionality in `CSV.jl` we simply pass the `files` vector into the `CSV.read` function: